Enterprise Architecture

 URI query design

-It is perfectly acceptable to use a query string as part of an API call; however, I would refrain from using this to pass data to the service.
-Instead the query should be used to perform actions such as:
+It is perfectly acceptable to use a query string as part of an API call; however, I would

 - Paging